naqtn/EXUR_UdonObjectPool/Docs/manual.md

 Set this listener UdonBehaviour to `Iwsd.EXUR.Manager.EventListener`

+For U# users: You can use `EXURManagerListener.cs` as a template of your implementation.

-(TODO: describe above definition more "politely") (TODO: explain more about aggregation of Handler events.)
+(TODO: Describe above definition more "politely".
+Make it friendly also for UdonGraph users.)
+(TODO: explain more about aggregation of Handler events.)

 | EXUR_EventSource | EXUR_EventName            | EXUR_EventAdditionalInfo   | Comment                               |